quarree100/qScope_doc/source/frontend/programming.rst

  All cells have an ID that can be any number ranging from 0 (corresponding a tangible with a white underside) through 5 (codes on the underside).
 Once a cell gets an ID that is not 5 (white), it is considered to be "selected".
 As a result, :ref:`a broader frame<draw_simple_polygon_layer>` will be drawn around it (see image above).
 Then it can be addressed via one of the :ref:`sliders<frontend_slider_setup>`, information on the object will be displayed on the infoscreen, certain functions can be triggered upon selections, such as :ref:`mode <modeselector>` switching.

 Some cells can be programmed to trigger additional events, like leaving the current game mode.
-This is done via tables in `q100viz/settings/`.
-A table can look like this:
+This is done via tables in ``q100viz/settings/``.
+Read more on how to program link functions to cells :ref:`here<programming_cell_functions>`.

-.. csv-table:: grid initialization - q100viz/settings/buildings_interaction_grid_1.csv
-  :header: "x", "y", "handle", "color"

-  0,18,connection_to_heat_grid,#0075b4
-  2,18,refurbished,#0075b4
-  4,18,save_energy,#0075b4
-  11,18,connection_to_heat_grid,#fdc113
-  13,18,refurbished,#fdc114
-  15,18,save_energy,#fdc115

-The handles for game mode switching have to match one of the strings defined in `session.MODE_SELECTOR_HANDLES`.: `'start_individual_data_view', 'start_total_data_view', 'start_buildings_interaction', 'start_simulation'`.
-You can find more on how these "Mode Selectors" work in :ref:`the according section<modeselector>`.

 .. hint::
-  The grid display can be toggled using the `g` key.
+  The grid display can be toggled using the ``g`` key.
 In the upper left corner of each cell, the cell's ID is displayed.
 The number in the upper right corner represents the cell's current rotation.

 .. _frontend_grid_setup: